vlimki/gentoo-x200/README.md

 # gentoo-x220

 I am running a dual-kernel setup (`config/linux-*-x220` and `config/linux-*-desktop`).
-The X220 kernel is optimized and tries to be minimal, whereas the desktop kernel is just a stock configuration for occasioal desktop usage (i.e., package compilation).
+The X220 kernel is optimized and tries to be minimal, whereas the desktop kernel is just a stock configuration for occasional desktop usage (i.e., package compilation, though switching to the X200 and thus abandoning UEFI has made this cumbersome, so I just chroot onto the drive nowadays).
 The X200 kernel is optimized and works on the X220 as well.

 ## Features

 - Fast: <10s boot on an SSD
-- Minimal: 88MB of RAM usage with X11 (`dwm`) and WiFi (`wpa_supplicant`), fits in a couple GB of disk space
+- Minimal: 74MB of RAM usage with X11 (`dwm`) and WiFi (`wpa_supplicant`), fits in a couple GB of disk space

 ## Kernel config notes